Overview

 ABOUT THE PROJECT

-The City of Austin is improving safety and mobility of streets serving Bluebonnet Trail Elementary School and the Bellingham Meadows and Harris Branch neighborhoods.
-Informed by the District 1 Safe Routes to School Infrastructure Report and analysis of speeding, crash history as well as bicycle and pedestrian network gaps, the City has identified a number of proposed changes to Farmhaven Road from Kirkwynd Drive to Bellingham Drive, St. Merryn Road from Kirkland Hill Path to Farmhaven Road and Bellingham Drive from Farmhaven Road to Boyce Lane.
+The City of Austin is improving the safety and mobility of streets serving Bluebonnet Trail Elementary School and the Bellingham Meadows and Harris Branch neighborhoods.
+Informed by the District 1 Safe Routes to School Infrastructure Report, along with an analysis of speeding, crash history, as well as bicycle and pedestrian network gaps, the City is making changes to Farmhaven Road from Kirkwynd Drive to Bellingham Drive, St. Merryn Road from Kirkland Hill Path to Farmhaven Road and Bellingham Drive from Farmhaven Road to Boyce Lane.

-Funding for these improvements are made possible through the Safe Routes to School, Bikeways, Vision Zero, and Speed Management programs from the 2020 Mobility Bond Program.
+Funding for these improvements is made possible through the Safe Routes to School, Bikeways, Vision Zero, and Speed Management programs from the 2020 Mobility Bond Program.

 Project Scope Map